enisbe/stock-trading-app/front_end/readme.md

 $ docker push gcr.io/$PROJECT_ID/front_end:v1.0
 ```

-Step 3: Once container is push execute either locally or in cloud shell deployment command
+Step 3: Once container is pushed execute either locally or in the cloud shell the following command

 ```